Thick Soergel calculus in type A: Background

 \begin{claim} A collection of functions $\phi_{\alpha,\beta} \colon X_\alpha \to X_\beta$ will define a mutual summand if and only if $\phi_{\beta,\gamma} \phi_{\alpha,\beta} = \phi_{\alpha,\gamma}$ for all $\alpha,\beta,\gamma$. \end{claim}

 \begin{defn} We call a collection of morphisms $\phi_{\alpha,\beta}$ satisfying $\phi_{\beta,\gamma} \phi_{\alpha,\beta} = \phi_{\alpha,\gamma}$ a \emph{consistent family of projectors}. \end{defn}

 \begin{remark} A similar concept is a \emph{consistent family of isomorphisms}, which occurs when all $\phi_{\alpha,\beta}$ are isomorphisms.
-This is the data required to state that a family of objects are canonically isomorphic. \end{remark}
+This is the data required to state that a family of objects are canonically isomorphic.
+In fact, the idempotent $\phi_{\alpha, \alpha}$ will produce an object of the Karoubi envelope for each $\alpha$, and the maps $\phi_{\alpha, \beta}$ will descend to a consistent family of isomorphisms between these various objects. \end{remark}

-This concludes the discussion of adding numerous projections and inclusions to the presentation of $\mC(M)$.
+This concludes the discussion of adding numerous projections and inclusions to the presentation of $\CC(M)$.
 Of course, we may want to augment our presentation still further, to help describe other features of the new objects.

-\begin{remark} Given a consistent family of projectors, a map in $\mC(M)$ from $M$ to any object $Z$ can be specified by one of the following equivalent pieces of data: for a single $X$ of which $M$ is a summand, a map $f$ from $X \to Z$ such that $f \phi_{X,X} = f$; a ``consistent" family of maps $f_{\alpha} \colon X_{\alpha} \to Z$ such that $f_{\alpha} \phi_{\beta,\alpha} = f_{\beta}$.
-We will usually define a map by using one member of the consistent family, but once the map is defined, we will freely use any member of the family (and will often investigate what certain other members of the family look like). \end{remark}
+\begin{remark} Given a consistent family of projectors, a map in $\CC(M)$ from $M$ to any object $Z$ can be specified by one of the following equivalent pieces of data \begin{itemize} \item for a single $X$ of which $M$ is a summand, a map $f$ from $X \to Z$ such that $f \phi_{X,X} = f$, \item a ``consistent" family of maps $f_{\alpha} \colon X_{\alpha} \to Z$ such that $f_{\alpha} \phi_{\beta,\alpha} = f_{\beta}$. \end{itemize} We will usually define a map by using one member of the consistent family, but once the map is defined, we will freely use any member of the family (and will often investigate what certain other members of the family look like).

+Note that we can also let $g$ be an arbitrary map $X \to Z$, without assuming that $g \phi_{X,X} = g$, and let $f = g \phi_{X,X}$.
+Then $f$ will yield a map from $M$ to $Z$.
+In this description, multiple different maps $g$ can give rise to the same map $f$, so the description is not unique. \end{remark}